United States Edition

 • Medium

 Italian Red of Florence likes a position of full sun and remember to water moderately.
 Keep in mind when planting that Italian Red of Florence is thought of as very hardy, so this plant will tend to survive through freezing conditions.
-The USDA Hardiness Zones typically associated with Italian Red of Florence are Zone 3 and Zone 10.
-Italian Red of Florence requires a soil ph of 6.0 - 7.0 meaning it does best in weakly acidic soil - neutral soil.
+Italian Red of Florence requires a loamy and sandy soil with a ph of 6.0 - 7.0 - it grows best in weakly acidic soil to neutral soil.

 Growing Italian Red of Florence from seed